spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-backup.md

   <br />
   <InfoBox>

-  Remember, a backup does not back up the source cluster profile.
-Therefore, the restore operation will not include the source cluster profile either.
+  Remember, a backup does not includes the cluster profile of the source cluster.
+Therefore, the restore operation will not change the cluster profile of the destination cluster.

   </InfoBox>
   <br />